Our Services

 Helpful Resources

-Creatine supplementation at recommended doses does not significantly change serum albumin in healthy adults, and studies report stable liver enzymes with no direct effect on albumin production.
-Any slight lab value shifts are usually due to hydration status or body composition changes rather than creatine itself.
+Creatine supplementation at recommended doses does not significantly change serum albumin levels in healthy adults.
+Research consistently shows stable liver enzymes and no direct impact on albumin production from creatine use.
+Minor lab value fluctuations are typically caused by hydration status or body composition changes—not creatine itself.

 Athletes, fitness enthusiasts and anyone interested in supplements often ask: "Can taking creatine change my albumin levels?"
 Understanding the relationship between creatine and albumin levels can help you interpret lab results and optimize your health.
 This guide breaks down the science in simple terms, points to credible research, and offers practical tips.